-Most businesses these days would really struggle if their computer network system went down and this would of course have a huge effect on the productivity of the day.
-As an infrastructure technician, you’ll be on hand to save the day and help to get things up and running again so business can go on as usual.
+Most businesses these days would not only struggle if their computer network system went down, but it would have a devastating effect on the productivity of the day.
+As an Infrastructure Technician, you’ll be on hand to save the day and be responsible for getting things up and running again so business can go on as usual.

-Infrastructure technicians (sometimes known as network support technicians) are integral for maintaining all the technology used within the company; without you the business wouldn’t be able to run successfully!
+Infrastructure Technicians (sometimes known as Network Technicians) are integral for maintaining all of the technology used within the company; without you, the business wouldn’t be able to run successfully!

-You’ll look after everything physical relating to IT within the company - including the computers that everyone uses, the network equipment that supports the internet connection and the servers that link companies’ computers together.
+You’ll look after everything physical relating to IT within the company - the IT infrastructure - including the computers that everyone uses, the network equipment that supports the internet connection and the servers that link the company’s computers together.